Type of qualification

 Course code: 179320 Community Development credits 15

-An examination of the fundamental principles and definitions of community development.
-Particular emphasis is placed on the theoretical frameworks which inform community work.
-Individual, group and community action is examined with particular emphasis on the relationship between individual and social change.View full course details
+An examination of the fundamental theories, principles and definitions of community development.
+Individual, group and community action is examined with emphasis on the relationship between individual and social change.View full course details

 Course code: 234331 Sport and Physical Activity in the Social Context credits 15